Pat Sullivan (politician)

-Patrick J. Sullivan (born July 20, 1962) is an American politician who served as a member of the Washington House of Representatives, representing the 47th district from 2005-2022.
-A member of the Democratic Party, he served as the House Majority Leader from 2010-2022 and served on the Ways and Means Committee.
+Patrick J. Sullivan (born July 20, 1962) is an American politician who served as a member of the Washington House of Representatives, representing the 47th district from 2005 to 2022.
+A member of the Democratic Party, he served as the House Majority Leader from 2010 to 2022 and served on the Ways and Means Committee.

 Early life and career

 Sullivan earned a BA from the University of Washington.

 Sullivan served as the first mayor of Covington.
 He also worked as a legislative assistant in Olympia and the King County Council.